What are the best tablets for kids?

-If you can afford it, the iPad Mini is the best overall kids’ tablet and one of a select few that’ll remain useful as they get older.
-If you’re on a tighter budget the Amazon Fire HD 8 Kids Edition is a durable tablet full of features that’s currently Trusted Reviews‘ recommended affordable kids’ tablet.
+If you can afford it iPad Mini 2 is the best overall kids’ tablet and one of a select few that’ll remain useful as they get older.
+If you’re on a tighter budget the Amazon Fire HD 8 Kids Edition is a durable tablet full of features.
+Find out more below.

 Every kids’ tablet we test goes through our standard set of benchmark, screen and battery tests.
 All the tablets are then given to a child (or children) in the target age bracket, which inevitably gives it a much better durability test than we ever could.
 The kids use that tablet day to day for at least two weeks, ensuring it gets past the novelty period, any issues are discovered, and all real-world uses are explored.